WilliamDYW/resume/README.md

 Also, I have set up personal resume website: https://www.iwktd.com/ to let others know me comprehensively instead of one-page resume.

-So I have the demand to share the same information across different repository and use YAML as the lanaguage to organize my information.
+So I have the demand to share the same information across different repository and use YAML as the language to organize my information.

+Thanks to [Firfi's PR](https://github.com/sb2nov/resume/pull/46), I integrated the GitHub Actions into this repository, so that you no longer need to install the environment or Docker in your computer!

 ## License

-Format is MIT but all the data is owned by Kunlin Han
+Format is MIT but all the data is owned by Kunlin Han.

 ## Acknowledge

-This repository is originated from https://github.com/sb2nov/resume .
-Thank you Sourabh Bajaj for this well organized latex template.
-For the original files, please refer to `original/` and the original repository.
+This repository is originated from [sb2nov/resume](https://github.com/sb2nov/resume).
+Thank Sourabh Bajaj for this well organized latex template.
+For the original files, please refer to `original/` and the [original repository](https://github.com/sb2nov/resume).

 ## Appendix

 ### config.yml format
 Some of them can be replaced with `""` to set them to blank, but it depends.

-Below is a the full list of content options.
+Below is a full list of content options.
 ```yml
 name: Your name
 email: Your email